Jpunt/grunt-css-url-rewrite/README.md

 * `baseDir`: If you have absolute image paths in your stylesheet, the path specified in this option will be used as the base directory.
 * `stripParameters`: Remove querystring-parameters from url's.
 * `skipExternal`: Skip external url's.
 Rewriting external url's doesn't always work yet, so this could be necessary for good results.
+* `resolvePath`: If set to true, it will automatically resolve the local path to each URL.
+In windows environments, set this to false.

 ### Skipping Images